AdonayTeshome/cc-node/README.md

     class MyConfigClass implements CCNode\ConfigInterface {
       function __construct(array $values) {
         $this->accountStore = $values['account_store'];
-        // Etc.
+        // etc...
       }
     }
     $cc_config = new MyConfigClass(parse_ini_file('node.ini'));

 You can find more about what the config values mean in node.ini.

 ### Initiation
-If you are not already using composer, put this near the start of your application:
+If you are not already using composer, put this in your code before any credit commons code is run:

     require_once './vendor/autoload.php';